The assessment of students’ learning and progress is central to effective teaching and learning.

 - external examination including GCSE and BTEC examinations.

-There are three internal examination periods on the school calendar for each year group (four for Year 11).
+There are three internal examination periods on the school calendar for each year group (two for Year 11).

-Key Stage 3 internal examinations usually exams take place in classroom during the normal timetabled day.
+Key Stage 3 internal examinations take place in Sports Hall or Gym during the normal timetabled day.

-Key Stage 4 internal examinations (Mocks) are timetabled over a two-week period and, where possible, take place in ‘exam conditions’ in the school hall/gym.
+Key Stage 4 internal examinations (Mocks) are timetabled over a two-week period and take place in ‘exam conditions’ in the Sports Hall or Gym.
+Practical examinations, such as art and drama, are located elsewhere.

 Timetables for both Key Stages are published in advance on the school website.